 There are two common transmitter housing designs, each with unique features.

-The most common type of housing, side-load transmitter housings feature a removable cover plate that is secured in place with bolts.
+Side-load transmitter housings: The most common type of housing, the side-load transmitter housing, features a removable cover plate that is secured in place with bolts.
 Side-load housings make it easy to get to your transmitter.
 Just unscrew the bolts, remove the cover plate, insert your transmitter from the side, then re-bolt the cover plate back in place.